 We pay for transportation for families to bring their children to the hospital, the dentist or the rehabilitation center.
 We accompany families on all of their medical appointments to explain what is happening and help them understand more about their child’s condition.
 We also make sure they know how to give medicine appropriately, when they need to return for follow-up, and what to do if their child’s condition changes.

 We advocate for children and families at the local hospital.
 We show that it’s OK to ask questions of doctors, and we ask questions on the family’s behalf when they’re not comfortable doing so themselves.
 We consult with doctors in person and by email.
-We visit daily when a child is hospitalized.
-We provide follow-up care at home.
+We maintain close contact with the family when their child is hospitalized and provide appropriate follow-up care at home.